RightToPrivacy/MACcleaner/README.md

 concept by righttoprivacy@tutanota.com;

+REQUIREMENTS:
+Linux + bash

+INSTRUCTIONS:
+chmod +x maccleaner
+./maccleaner

+OR

+follow instructions at bottom of this README for how to add a simple button for easy click access.

-Why ghostmac/maccleaner?
+Why maccleaner?

 MAC address tracking is one of the most pervasive/constant forms of surveillance abuse out there.
 Passive sniffers are constantly gobbling up our mac address broadcasts, tracking us as we pass by them, along with access points.
-This occurs even if you do not connect.
-This is a solution changing your mac at constantly changing times/addresses.
-To "ghost" your hardware address & drop the tracking.
+This occurs even if you just have wifi on.
+Even if you do not connect.
+This is a solution with an anonymous mode to change your mac at constantly changing randomized times/addresses.
+To "ghost" your hardware address & drop the trackers.

 Even dept stores track your MAC, linking it to your identity/broadcast, as you bring your items to a cash register.
 MAC addresses are the permanent